Bibi Andersson: From the mid-1960s onwards

 Andersson made her debut in American theatre in 1973 with a production of Erich Maria Remarque's Full Circle.
 Her most famous American film is I Never Promised You a Rose Garden (1977), which also starred Kathleen Quinlan.

 In 1990, Andersson worked as a theatre director in Stockholm, directing several plays at Dramaten.
 In the late 1980s and early 1990s, she worked primarily in television and as a theatre actress, working with Bergman and others.
 She was also a supervisor for the Road to Sarajevo, a humanitarian project.

 Personal life

 In 1996, Andersson published her autobiography, Ett ögonblick (A Moment, or, literally, A Blink of the Eye).
 She was married first to the director Kjell Grede (1960, divorced) with whom she had a daughter; and secondly to politician and writer Per Ahlmark (1979, divorced).
 Andersson then married Gabriel Mora Baeza on 29 May 2004.
 In 2009, she had a stroke; an article published the following year says that from that time on she had been hospitalized and was unable to speak.

 She was the younger sister of Swedish film actress Gerd Andersson.

-Andersson died on 14 April 2019, aged 83.
+Andersson died on 14 April 2019, aged 83 from complications of a stroke.